DSP-Tan/ogham-cloud/pdf_scraper/notes.md

 able to see what they have in common, the properties of their titles, footers, etc.

 You could do it by page perhaps if there are similarities across pages.

+# Line method

+Finally we decided to go forward with the line method so that we will have full liberty to resolve any problems how we wish.
+Using blocks we had found we already had to break them up in order to solve issues that were arising because of pymu pdfs methods.

+## miscellany

+Consider clearing out empty spans and reboxing any lines that are like that.